-&lt;sup>16 Adapted from the Global Facility for Disaster Reduction and Recovery: Developing Disaster Recovery Frameworks, 2015.
+&lt;sup>17 Adapted from the Global Facility for Disaster Reduction and Recovery: Developing Disaster Recovery Frameworks, 2015.

+A comprehensive asset condition assessment is key to understand the extent of economic exposure to natural disaster and to develop a multiyear reconstruction investment plan.
 Deteriorating infrastructure condition leads to an increase in vulnerability and failure which in turn leads to significant economic losses.
 A combination of ageing infrastructure, low rehabilitation/renewal funds and an increase in frequency of natural disasters due to climate change calls for a proactive approach to managing infrastructure.
 The biggest challenge in minimizing contingent liability is the difficulty to assess the risk of failure of different components of an infrastructure network.
 This requires a systematic condition assessment of infrastructure that incorporates vulnerability and risk analysis.
 This assessment should include all the major sectors such as transport (including airports and seaports), telecommunication, water, sanitation, energy, health, and education sectors.
 The key outcomes for the government will be (i) understanding of long-term average annual losses under different scenarios of levels of asset management, (ii) full assessment of major system failures creating opportunities for targeted investments and increasing financial efficiency and (iii) reduce disaster risk vulnerability and loss of infrastructure by improving maintenance protocol